DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: Abstract

 \section{Abstract}

-The majority of current TTS datasets, which are collections of individual utterances, contain few conversational aspects in terms of both style and metadata.
-In this paper, we introduce \ours{}, a high-quality conversational speech dataset designed for Text-to-Speech.
-We sampled, modified, and recorded 2,541 dialogues from the open-domain dialogue dataset DailyDialog which are adequately long to represent context of each dialogue.
-During the data construction step, we maintained attributes distribution originally annotated in DailyDialog to support diverse dialogue in \ours{}.
-On top of our dataset, we extend prior work as our baseline, where a non-autoregressive TTS is conditioned on historical information in a dialog.
-We gather metadata so that a TTS model can learn historical dialog information, the key to generating context-aware speech.
-From the baseline experiment results, we show that \ours{} can be used to train neural text-to-speech models, and our baseline can represent contextual information.
-The \ours{} dataset and baseline code are freely available for academic use with CC-BY-SA 4.0 license.
+The majority of current Text-to-Speech (TTS) datasets, which are collections of individual utterances, contain few conversational aspects.
+In this paper, we introduce \ours{}, a high-quality conversational speech dataset designed for conversational TTS.
+We sampled, modified, and recorded 2,541 dialogues from the open-domain dialogue dataset DailyDialog inheriting its annotated attributes.
+On top of our dataset, we extend prior work as our baseline, where a non-autoregressive TTS is conditioned on historical information in a dialogue.
+From the baseline experiment with both general and our novel metrics, we show that \ours{} can be used as a general TTS dataset, and more than that, our baseline can represent contextual information from \ours{}.
+The \ours{} dataset and baseline code are freely available for academic use with CC-BY-SA 4.0 license \footnote{\url{https://github.com/keonlee9420/DailyTalk}}.